SpiderDan98/rollup-plugin-import-fallback/README.md

 # rollup-plugin-import-fallback

-A rollup plugin that creates virtual files for your custom Tailwind configuration.
+A rollup/vite plugin that allows to define a import fallback.

 ## Install